-For an activity that involves worms, hours of waiting and trying to grab a slimy fish with your hands, it may not seem likely that anyone could connect luxury and fishing together, but alas, it is quite possible indeed.
+For an activity that involves worms, hours of waiting, and trying to grab a slimy fish with your hands, it may not seem likely that anyone could connect luxury and fishing, but alas, it is quite possible indeed.

 Whether you’re a pro angler or someone who is just getting into it as a hobby, many people have made fishing part of their adventure vacations or destination vacations.
 Not only is it a great way to see the world, but also a way to catch a bunch of fish you may not have had the chance of fishing for earlier.

-If you’re looking to make fishing your next big vacation, check out the following list so you can go ahead and get started on your adventure.
+If you’re looking to go on some family fishing trip and make fishing your next big vacation, check out the following list so you can go ahead and get started on your adventure.

 Situated as the easternmost of the three Scandinavian countries, Finland is a fisher’s paradise.
 Just remember to bring a thick coat when you’re packing up all of your fishing gear.